-Not only will you learn how to cue the TA, you will strengthen the TA, creating a healthy core.
-It will teach you how to use these inner core muscles, how to do arm and leg exercises while keeping the core engaged, then add traditional exercises.
+Not only will you learn how to cue the tranverse abdomonis, you will strengthen the TA, creating a healthy core.
+It will teach you how to use these inner core muscles, how to do arm and leg exercises while keeping the core engaged, then add traditional exercises safely and effectively.